helloworld/next-otel-middleware-reproduction/README.md

 - The spans created in `middleware.ts` don't end up getting exported.
 This is obviously because of the point above—the tracer we fetch is not the same as the one defined in `node.instrumentation.ts`

-Any guidance on how to get Otel working within Next.js middleware or alternatie suggestions (othern than using middleware) would be greatly appreciated.
+Any guidance on how to get Otel working within Next.js middleware or alternative suggestions (to create spans with request/response header/body information outside of middleware) would be greatly appreciated.

 ## Reproduction Steps